A Review on Deep Learning in UAV Remote Sensing: Deep Learning in UAV Imagery

 Following it, there is an interesting distribution pattern related to the application context.
 The data indicated that most of the applications were conducted in the environmental context (46.6\%).
-This context includes approaches that aimed to, in a sense, deal with detection and classification tasks on land use and change, environmental hazards and disasters, erosion estimates, wild-life detection, forest-tree inventory, monitoring difficult to access regions, as others.
-Urban and agricultural categories (both 27.2\% and 26.4\%, respectively) were associated with cars and traffic detection, buildings, streets, and rooftops extraction, as well as plant counting, plantation-row detection, weed infestation identification, and others.
+This context includes approaches that aim to, in a sense, deal with detection and classification tasks on land use and change, environmental hazards and disasters, erosion estimates, wild-life detection, forest tree inventory, monitoring difficult to access regions, as others.
+Urban and agricultural categories (both 27.2\% and 26.4\%, respectively) were associated with car and traffic detection, buildings, street, and rooftop extraction, as well as plant counting, plantation-row detection, weed infestation identification, and others.
 Interestingly, all of the LiDAR data applications were related to environmental mapping, while RGB images were mostly used for urban, followed by the agricultural context.
-Multispectral and hyperspectral data, however, were less implemented in the urban context when in comparison against the other categories.
+Multispectral and hyperspectral data, however, were less implemented in the urban context in comparison against the other categories.
 As these categories benefit differently from DL-based methods, a more detailed intake is needed to understand its problems, challenges, and achievements.
 In the following subsections, we explain these issues and advances while citing some suitable examples from within our search database.